 What longevity medicine looks like in practice at Fishtown Medicine

 A new patient's first longevity visit at Fishtown Medicine is 90 minutes.
-We build a real history, family tree, training and sleep profile, and stress and substance picture.
+We build a full history, family tree, training and sleep profile, and stress and substance picture.
 Most of the value comes from the conversation.
-The labs we run after the visit follow from what we learn, but the baseline panel usually includes:- Full lipid panel with ApoB.
-ApoB is a better predictor of cardiovascular risk than LDL-C, full stop.
-The European cardiology guidelines have already moved here.
-We use ApoB targets, not LDL targets, for risk-stratified prevention.
+The labs we run after the visit follow from what we learn, but the baseline panel usually includes:

 - Fasting insulin and HbA1c.
 Fasting insulin catches insulin resistance years before HbA1c moves.
 The HOMA-IR calculation from those two values is a high-yield metabolic snapshot.